unicef/publicgoods-toolkit/policy.md

 commercial entities have more reasons to work collaboratively on the DPG than to try (and likely fail) to monopolize its value.

-The open source and open content licenses that govern DPG distribution also set up an implicit economic structure that leans toward collaboration.
+The open-source and open content licenses that govern DPG distribution also set up an implicit economic structure that leans toward collaboration.
 Because no entity can monopolize the DPG itself -- by definition, a DPG is available to all the public on equal terms -- any